% Author: Spike

 25.13 Global Variables

-• It is possible in Matlab to access variables outside the workspace of a function
+Matlab to access variables outside the workspace of a function

-- it is generally very bad programming practice: anything a function needs should be explicitly passed to it and anything the caller needs should be explicitly returned
+to it and anything the caller needs should be explicitly returned

-- The methods are shown here merely for completeness
+- The methods are shown here

-• One approach is the global operator
+• One approach is

-- syntax: global <variable-name>
+- syntax: global

-- allows user access to the variable <variable-name> in the special “global” workspace
+variable <variable-name> in the special “global” workspace

-- TIC & TOC are implemented this way (see text)
+- TIC & TOC are implemented

 In function1